Liu Zhang (warlord): Governorship of Yi Province

-In 194, following the deaths of two of his elder brothers at the hands of Li Jue's forces (though Liu Zhang's brother Liu Mao was still alive at this time), Liu Zhang was nominated to take over the governorship of Yi Province by Liu Yan's ministers Zhao Wei (赵韪) and Wang Shang (王商) along with other members of the gentry of Yi Province, due to Liu Zhang's timid and kindly nature.
+In 194, following the deaths of two of his elder brothers at the hands of Li Jue's forces (though Liu Zhang's brother Liu Mao was still alive at this time), (Note: It is unclear if Liu Mao was older or younger than Liu Zhang.
+In Liu Yan's biography in Sanguozhi, Liu Mao was recorded as being Liu Yan's youngest son.
+However, in Liu Zhang's biography in the same work and Houhanshu, Liu Mao became Liu Zhang's elder brother.)
+Liu Zhang was nominated to take over the governorship of Yi Province by Liu Yan's ministers Zhao Wei (赵韪) and Wang Shang (王商) along with other members of the gentry of Yi Province, due to Liu Zhang's timid and kindly nature.

 Following Liu Zhang's succession, former subordinates Shen Mi (沈彌) and Lou Fa (婁發) rebelled, aided by Gan Ning and receiving support from Liu He (劉闔), an official from the neighbouring Jing Province.
 However, they failed and were forced to flee to Jing Province.

 During his rule over Yi Province, Liu Zhang's soft and timid nature and lack of decisiveness led to widespread resentment from the people of Yi Province.
 Due to Liu Zhang's laxity, his laws and authority was too feeble to control the clans and officials of Yi, while Liu Yan's former army composed of refugees of Nanyang and regions around Chang'an, named the Dongzhou military (東州兵), subjugated and bullied the local people.
 Zhao Wei used the opportunity to earn people's trust behind Liu Zhang's back.
 Due to the resentment of the people of Yi, Zhao Wei then established relations with the eminent families of Jing Province, intending to raise arms against Liu Zhang.

 In 200, Zhao Wei began his rebellion against Liu Zhang.
 Liu Zhang fortified within Chengdu.
 The Dongzhou military, fearing for their potential loss if Liu Zhang was defeated, came to Liu Zhang's aid.
 The combined forces beat back Zhao Wei, forcing him to retreat to Jiangzhou, where he would die soon after.